 Of course my friends here and there,

-You come up on a holiday and wonder what to write about.
-Do you write about the foods and traditions, which usually are the foods.
+You come upon a holiday and wonder what to write about.
+Do you write about the foods and traditions, which usually are the foods?
 The favorite deviled eggs.
-It’s a thanking God day and deviled eggs are one of peoples favorites?
+It’s a thanking God day and deviled eggs are one of Southern people’s favorites?
 Yes, my addled brain finds humor in that.
 It reminds me of a story my old pastor once told.

 Jesus Restores Two Demon-Possessed Men